Ficool

 Author (clears throat dramatically):

-"Hajimemashte mina-san, (Hello everyone) I am the Author, your guide through this vast realities of the multi...
+"Hajimemashte mina-san, (Hello everyone) I am the Author, your guide through this vast reality and the cosmos around it.

-I am your guide through this single reality for now.
-We'll go multiverse if it becomes popular, so for now let me guide you through this one.
+No no not cosmos (for now) but I am your guide through this single planet for now.
+We'll go galactic if it becomes popular in the sequel (for milking it obviously), so for now let me guide you through this small little planet.

 In this world that I have just recently created, I am the creator of this world—the Author—and I am also a character of this universe.
 I will be presenting you great story."